truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 ### API Keys

-The **API Keys** section lets users add API Keys that identify outside resources and applications without a principal.
+The **API Keys** section lets users add API keys that identify outside resources and applications without a principal.

 Users may also click **DOCS** to access their system API documentation.